This is a working document that will be regularly reviewed as more data becomes availableV8

 Definition of an active client

-No of active cases carried over from the previous financial yearClients who were referred to the service in the previous financial year but remain active and require support to gain work or retain their employmentRecord via caseload summaries and via MHSDS
+Number of active cases carried over from the previous financial yearClients who accessed the service in the previous financial year but remain active and require support to gain work or retain their employment.Record via management information systems and flow to IPS Grow Data Tool and MHSDS.

 Job outcomes